leesheppard/WDI_SYD_7/week-01/day-04/notes.md

 #### Debugging

-"If debugging is the practice of removing bugs from software... then programming must be the practice of adding them. "
+"If debugging is the practice of removing bugs from software... then programming must be the practice of adding them."
-- Edsger W Dijkstr
+\- Edsger W Dijkstr

 There are lots of different methods of debugging, but for the moment they can be broken into the binding.pry method and the puts method.
 Please do this regularly - if there are errors - find the line number (normally that is in the error - MAKE SURE YOU READ THE ERROR!!!)